 Surfshark too is capable of unblocking Netflix and streaming content from sources around the world.
 Here’s a screen capture of us viewing Doctor Who through Surfshark’s London, UK server location.

 The other big benefit is that you don’t have to switch to special streaming servers when you want to stream something.
 Just log into a server location in the correct region and Surfshark takes care of the rest.
-Details like this explain why Surfshark is on our lists of the best VPNs for streaming in general as well as the best VPNs for Netflix.
+Surfshark is on our list of the best VPNs for streaming in general as well as the best VPNs for Netflix.

 Netflix and other streaming services winner: Surfshark